 Capital (ibu kota) is Ende which is the second biggest town on the island.
 Ende has a nice setting on Ende bay with views over the Sawu Sea (sunset).
 In front of the bay is Ende Island.
 Ende is blessed with plenty of banks, eateries and supermarkets.
 Here you find the house of Soekarno, once the first president of Indonesia who was banned in 1934.
 It is open for public on Monday, Tuesday, Wednesday, Thursday and Saturday from 8.00 am to 13:00 pm and on Friday from 8:00 to 11:00 am, closed on Sundays.
 Check out the website of the house/museum . http://www.situsbungkarno.com/

 Some people choose Ende to start their journey from east to west.
 It is more close to Moni/Kelimutu than Maumere although

 Plenty of small restaurants in Ende.
 A good one is Bangkalan on jalan Achmad Yani, near the airport.
 There is another Bangkalan on jalan Kelimutu.
 Try their soto sate a soup with goatmeat and sate or the chicken variant.
 Delicious.
 On jalan Kelimutu there are also a few padang restaurants and good Javanese eateries.
 Pari Koro Resto on jalan Eltari is a good choice as well.
 Near the beach, at pantai Ria is a stretch with a lot of small warung with cuisines from allover Indonesia and of course ikan bakar, the grilled fish.

 Ende also has a few decent supermarkets including Hero, Roxy, StarMart and Sinar Mas (most comprehensive).

 TRANSPORT see also

 The airport is close to or actually within town and within walking distance of the hotels Safari and Ikhlas.
 Cars and ojek (motorcycle) await you at the airport.
-These days the airport also has ther own fixed charter prices.
+These days the airport also has their own fixed charter prices.
 For example to Moni is Rp 600.000 drop off.
 (November 2022).

 There are buses to Maumere, Larantuka, Mbay, Riung, Bajawa, Ruteng and Labuan Bajo.
 No fixed schedules, starting early morning.
 Usually buses stop on their route